FAQ’s

 Can I frame my soft pastel artwork myself?

-—First of all, your artwork MUST be protected with glass.
-If the surface of your artwork is touched, it will smear the pastel pigment and come off on anything that touches it.
+—First, your artwork MUST be protected with glass.
+If the surface of your pastel artwork is touched, it will smear the pastel pigment and come off on anything that touches it.
+There are different types of glass you can use, but I always choose a glass that reduces glare and often has UV protectant for pastel artwork that I have framed.

 Can you recommend a cost efficient way to have my soft pastel artwork framed?